shenwei356/kmcp/docs/usage.md

   2. Taxonomy information are only needed in "profile" command.

 Performance tips:
-  1. The number of blocks (.uniki files) better to be smaller than or equal to the number of CPU cores for faster searching speed.
+  1. The number of blocks (.uniki files) is better be smaller than or equal to the number of CPU cores for faster searching speed.
-     We can set -j/--threads to control blocks number.
+     We can set the flag -j/--threads to control the blocks number.
      When more threads (>= 1.3 * #blocks) are given, extra workers are automatically created.
-  2. #threads files are simultaneously opened, and max number of opened files is limited by the flag -F/--max-open-files.
+  2. #threads files are simultaneously opened, and the max number of opened files is limited by the flag -F/--max-open-files.
      You may use a small value of -F/--max-open-files for hard disk drive storages.